RV Check list & RV Technical Information

 Several things may be going on, so let's discuss some of the more likely possibilities.

 Volume of water in Black Tank: Some RV's only have the toilet emptying into the Black Tank while others have both the toilet and bathroom sink emptying into it.
 Those with the bathroom sink plumbed into the black tank will put more liquid into the tank and thus are LESS likely to have a clogging problem.
 Those with just a toilet emptying into the black tank stand a MUCH greater chance of not having enough LIQUID entering the black tank to adequately flush when it is dumped.
 Determine which tank your bathroom sink is plumbed to.
-If it is plumbed to your black tank you should be getting sufficient liquid in your black tank provided you are using single-ply TP.
+If it is plumbed to your black tank you should be getting sufficient liquid in your black tank provided you are using single-ply TOILET PAPER

 Chemicals---are they necessary?